project-robius/book/src/whitepaper/motivation.md

 Element claims that the Element X apps are [up to 6000 times faster](https://element.io/blog/element-x-experience-the-future-of-element/) than the legacy Element apps, due in part to Rust:

 > Our new Rust SDK makes development faster and more consistent across the Android and iOS apps, while providing a super-speedy and high quality implementation thanks to Rust’s legendary language safety features.
-> <div style="text-align: right"> — Element X blog post, July 6, 2023</div>

 Although the new sliding sync protocol is likely responsible for the majority of those performance gains, this statement speaks to the **attitude surrounding Rust** — that switching to Rust will bring 💪 huge gains 💪.

 In general, a business stands to gain several competitive advantages from using a cross-platform Rust app dev toolkit, as listed below.
-These mostly overlap with the benefits of switching to Flutter[^1], though [as shown later](#rust-is-increasingly-popular-admired-and-wanted), d`evelopers vastly prefer using Rust over Dart, Flutter's required language.
+These mostly overlap with the benefits of switching to Flutter[^1], though [as shown later](#rust-is-increasingly-popular-admired-and-wanted), developers vastly prefer using Rust over Dart, Flutter's required language.
 * Ability to deliver a more consistent experience to customers across platforms.
 * Ease of attracting talented developers due to a modern stack and better team culture/morale[^1].
 * Elimination of redundant development effort across platforms, which: